On The Empirical Effectiveness of Unrealistic Adversarial Hardening Against Realistic Adversarial Attacks: Objectives and Research Questions

 \section{{Objectives and Research Questions}}

 All the hardening methods mentioned earlier rely on the generation of adversarial examples in order to train models that correctly classify these examples.
 The application of these methods to protect models against real-world adversarial attacks would, ideally, necessitate the generation of realistic adversarial examples.
 Realistic adversarial methods -- be they constrained feature space attacks or problem space attacks -- are, however, computationally expensive and specifically designed for the subject domain and problem.
+Table \ref{tab-generation-times} shows the time the attacks in this study require generating a single adversarial example.
+Realistic attacks are 3.8 to 22650 times slower than unrealistic attacks.
 This largely inhibits the practical use of adversarial hardening methods, which generally require a large number of examples to protect the model effectively.